BetonQuest/BetonQuest/docs/Participate/Process/Code/Workflow.md

 ## Commit

-After you made changes, don't forget to run `mvn verify` again.
+After you made changes, don't forget to run `./mvnw verify` again.
 You should also add a [changelog](../Maintaining-the-Changelog.md) entry at this point.

 You need to commit your changes once they are done.